ionic compounds header image.

 Solubility

-Student with wet hands getting an electric shock, showing that solutions of ionic compounds, that is electrolytes conduct electricity
+Student with wet hands getting an electrical shock, showing that solutions of ionic compounds, that is electrolytes conduct electricity

 Ionic compounds all have a giant ionic lattice structure.
 The ions within the giant ionic lattice are held in fixed positions and so cannot move freely since they are held in place by strong Ionic bonds.
 However most ionic compounds will dissolve in water; especially those containing a metal ion from group I and the bottom end of group II in the periodic table.

 When an ionic compound dissolves in water the water molecules will pull apart the giant lattice structure and we end up with ions which are separate from each other and which are able to move freely within the solution formed.
-If an electric current is passed through the solution it will readily flow- solutions of ionic compounds conduct electricity, these solutions are often called electrolytes.
-This is why for example you can get a nasty electric shock if you touch a live electrical wire with wet hands.
-Since you sweat salt water (solution of sodium chloride) this solution will conduct the electricity and result in a severe electrical shock.
+If an electrical current is passed through this solution it will readily flow- solutions of ionic compounds conduct electricity, these solutions are often called electrolytes.
+This is why for example you can get a nasty electrical shock if you accidentally touch a live electrical wire with wet hands.
+Since you sweat salt water; which is a solution of sodium chloride; then this solution will conduct electricity and result in a severe electrical shock.

-The image below shows the cubic structure of the sodium chloride ionic lattice, when sodium chloride or table salt is added to water and stirred it will dissolve.
-The water molecules are able to basically dismantle the giant ionic lattice by pulling out the sodium and chloride ions, these ions are now able to move freely in the solution; (this is outlined in more detail below).
-Solutions of ions as mentioned above are often referred to as electrolytes.
+The image below shows the cubic structure of the sodium chloride ionic lattice.
+When sodium chloride or table salt is added to water and stirred it will dissolve.
+The water molecules are able to dismantle the giant ionic lattice by pulling out the sodium and chloride ions, these ions are now able to move freely within the solution; (this is outlined in more detail below).
+These solutions of ions as mentioned above are often referred to as electrolytes and they are good conductors of electricity.

 Model to show what happens to the sodium chloride lattice when it dissolves in water.